Fiume Road Graveyard: Special sections

 In 1874, a special parcel was established for those who were denied a church funeral (those who committed suicide and those executed).

 The cemetery is also famous for its arcades, built between 1908 and 1911, recalling the style of Northern Italian cemeteries.

 The artists' sector – in which each tomb contains a notable Hungarian representative of the arts – was created in 1929.

-Notable interments
+Interments

-Kerepesi contains three mausoleums of leading Hungarian statesmen:
+Kerepesi contains mausoleums of three leading Hungarian statesmen: